To vote in Lewis & Clark County, Montana, you must be:

 If you miss the regular registration deadline, you can still late register at the county election office in order to vote in any election.

 To late register, visit the county election office in person and complete a voter registration application.
-Late registrants are issued a ballot at the time they register.* You may choose to stay and vote the ballot in one of the provided poll booths, or may take the ballot with you.
-Ballots issued to late registrants must be returned to the county election office by 8 p.m. on election day.
+Late registrants are issued a ballot at the time they register.* You can vote your ballot immediately in one of the provided booths at the elections office, or you can take the ballot with you and return it by 8 p.m. on election day.

 To avoid the possibility of long lines, register before the close of regular registration or shortly thereafter.